Gary Brabin: Doncaster Rovers and Bury

 Brabin departed Canal Street and made a return to the Football League after being signed by Doncaster Rovers manager Sammy Chung for a £45,000 fee in July 1994.
 He also played three games for the England C team against Wales, Finland and Norway.
 He went on to score eight goals from 33 appearances for "Donny" throughout the 1994–95 season.
-He added three goals from 34 games in the 1995–96 campaign, before he left Belle Vue and was moved on to Stan Ternent's Bury for a £125,000 fee in March 1996.
+He added three goals from 34 games in the 1995–96 campaign before he left Belle Vue and was moved on to Stan Ternent's Bury for a £125,000 fee in March 1996.
 He featured just five times for the "Shakers" during his time at Gigg Lane.

 Blackpool

 Brabin joined Blackpool for the 1996–97 season for a £200,000 fee, and scored two goals from 38 matches as manager Gary Megson led the "Tangerines" to a seventh-place finish in the Second Division.
 He also enjoyed a brief spell on loan at Lincoln City, featuring in five games for John Reames's "Imps" in a brief stay at Sincil Bank.
-However he was arrested in September 1997 after an alleged assault on Brentford captain Jamie Bates.
-An FA disciplinary committee later found him guilty of 'ungentlemanly and improper behaviour' and fined him £500 and banned him for two matches to run consecutively with a three-match ban he picked up for accumulating 21 disciplinary points.
+However, he was arrested in September 1997 after an alleged assault on Brentford captain Jamie Bates.
+An FA disciplinary committee later found him guilty of 'ungentlemanly and improper behaviour'.
+It fined him £500 and banned him for two matches to run consecutively, with a three-match ban he picked up for accumulating 21 disciplinary points.
 He scored a further three goals from 29 appearances during the 1997–98 season, as player-manager Nigel Worthington led the "Seasiders" to a 12th-place finish.
-He played ten games at the start of the 1998–99 season, before leaving Bloomfield Road to join Hull City at the bottom of the Third Division in January 1999.
+He played ten games at the start of the 1998–99 season before leaving Bloomfield Road to join Hull City at the bottom of the Third Division in January 1999.

 Hull City

 Player-manager Warren Joyce organised a turnaround in the "Tigers" form, as the club salvaged their Football League status with a 21st-place finish at the end of the 1998–99 season, with Brabin contributing four goals from his 23 appearances.
 Hull then posted a 14th-place finish in the 1999–2000 campaign, with Brabin scoring three goals in his 45 appearances despite struggling with a neck injury.
 Brian Little then took charge as manager and led Hull to the play-offs at the end of the 2000–01 season, with Brabin again a key first-team player having made 43 appearances and contributed two goals.
-However they were beaten by Leyton Orient in the play-off semi-finals and Brabin departed Boothferry Park after accepting a severance payment for the remaining year of his contract in August 2001.
+However, they were beaten by Leyton Orient in the play-off semi-finals, and Brabin departed Boothferry Park after accepting a severance payment for the remaining year of his contract in August 2001.